-And some common sense safety tips – do not walk in non-touristy districts late at night and don’t use unofficial taxies.
-Double check your change because tricking tourists on currency exchanges is a pretty popular scheme (you give money in USD, they give you change in shillings, but much less than they were supposed to).
+And some common sense safety tips – do not walk in non-touristy districts late at night and don’t use unofficial taxis.
+Double check your change because tricking tourists on currency exchanges is a pretty popular scheme (you pay in USD, they give you change in shillings, but much less than they were supposed to).
 Don’t be ashamed to use a calculator if you are not sure you got the right change.

 All in all, it is a pretty safe country.
 I had no issues at all, but, like in any country in the world, using common sense will help you stay out of trouble at all times.